 |Helix Twilight is best for:||Helix Twilight may not be best for:|

-The Twilight by Helix is one of very few firm mattresses designed with pressure relief in mind.
-By pairing slow-response memory foam with pocketed coils, Helix has created an excellent bed for heavy side sleepers and others who like the firm foam feel.
+The Twilight by Helix is one of the very few firm mattresses designed with pressure relief in mind.
+By pairing slow-response memory foam with pocketed coils, Helix has created an excellent mattress for heavy side sleepers and others who like the firm foam feel.

 We brought the Twilight to our lab in New York and scored it in our 14-point evaluation.
 Learn how it performed, who it’s best for, and how it compares to other Helix mattresses in our Twilight mattress review.